terminusdb/terminusdb-docs/md/explanation/explanation-woql.md

 ### Unification

-WOQL uses the formal-logical approach to variables known as unification [unification](glossary?id=unification) borrowed from the Prolog engine that implements WOQL within TerminusDB.
+WOQL uses the formal-logical approach to variables known as [unification](glossary?id=unification) borrowed from the Prolog engine that implements WOQL within TerminusDB.

 #### Unification in variables